Day 172

 Pippa adds

 One of the things that has always struck me when we have visited townships in Africa is the smiles on the children’s faces.
-They often have nothing, but still have the most beautiful smiles.
+They have nothing, but still have the most beautiful smiles.

 Verse of the Day